On this dayMay 23, 1796

 President George Washington Offers Reward for Capture of Black Woman Fleeing Enslavement

 On May 23, 1796, a newspaper ad was placed seeking the return of Ona “Oney” Judge, an enslaved Black woman who had “absconded from the household of the President of the United States,” George Washington.
 Ms. Judge had successfully escaped enslavement two days earlier, fleeing Philadelphia, Pennsylvania, and settling in freedom in New Hampshire.

 Known to the Washingtons as “Oney,” Ms. Judge was "given" to Martha Washington by her father and had been held enslaved as part of the Washington estate since she was 10 years old.
 As George Washington gained political clout, Ms. Judge traveled with the family to states with varying laws regarding slavery—including lengthy residence in Pennsylvania.
 Pennsylvania’s Gradual Abolition Act of 1780 declared that Black people enslaved by non-residents of the state were legally freed after living in Pennsylvania for six continuous months.
 To avoid enforcement of the law and prevent the men and women they enslaved from being legally freed, the Washingtons regularly sent Ms. Judge and others in the household out of state for brief periods, to restart the six-month residency requirement.

 When her eldest granddaughter, Eliza Custis, married, Martha Washington promised to leave Ms. Judge to the new couple as a "gift" in her will.
 Distressed that she would be doomed to enslavement even after Martha Washington died, Ms. Judge resolved to run in 1796.
-On the night of May 21, while the Washingtons were packing to return to Mt.
-Vernon, Ms. Judge made her escape from Philadelphia on a ship destined for Portsmouth, New Hampshire.
+On the night of May 21, while the Washingtons were packing to return to Mount Vernon, Ms. Judge made her escape from Philadelphia on a ship destined for Portsmouth, New Hampshire.
 She had befriended many enslaved people in Philadelphia and they helped her to send her belongings to New Hampshire before her escape.